Whiteboard-MCP/Whiteboard-MCP/README.md

 ## Quick Start

+### The easiest way

+Just paste this into your AI assistant (Claude Code, Cursor, etc.):

+> Install the whiteboard-mcp MCP server for me.
+You can find install instructions at https://whiteboard-mcp.com and the package at https://www.npmjs.com/package/whiteboard-mcp — add it to my MCP config so I can use it.
+Then open the canvas and draw me a quick test diagram.

+Your AI should handle the rest.
+Restart your AI assistant afterwards.

-### Install
+### Manual install

+For full install instructions with editor-specific configs, visit **[whiteboard-mcp.com](https://whiteboard-mcp.com/#install)**.

-Add Whiteboard MCP to your editor's MCP configuration:
+Or add Whiteboard MCP to your editor's MCP configuration directly:

 <details>
 <summary><strong>Claude Code</strong></summary>